-Chadd Price is Senior Manager and Head of the Product Planning Department at Hyundai America Technical Center, Inc. (HATCI) – Hyundai Motor Group’s North American research & development headquarters.
-In this capacity, Price is responsible for Product Planning activities for all Hyundai-Kia cars, light trucks, and commercial vehicles for North America; cross vehicle planning of feature, innovation, and technology; and internal operational strategy and planning.
-Price’s team also supports market strategy objectives for South America.
+Chadd Price is Senior Manager and Head of the Product Planning Department at Hyundai America Technical Center, Inc. (HATCI)- Hyundai Motor Group’s North American research & development headquarters.
+In this capacity, Price is responsible for Product Planning activities for all Hyundai, Kia, Genesis , light trucks, and commercial vehicles for North America; cross vehicle planning of feature, innovation, and technology; consumer research; and packaging activities. price’s team also supports market strategy objectives for South America.

-Price has dedicated eight years of service to HATCI in various roles.
-Prior to his current position, Price served as the Manager of the Luxury Vehicle and Technology/Innovation group and was responsible for Luxury Product Planning activities for current and future Luxury vehicles as well as the Innovation process at HATCI.
+Price has dedicated over ten years of service to HATCI in various roles.
+Prior to his current position, Price served as the Manager of the Luxury Vehicle and Technology/Innovation group and was responsible for Luxury Product Planning activities for current and future Luxury vehicles as well as the innovation process at HATCI.
 Before joining HATCI, Price also enjoyed a fruitful career with Chrysler LLC, where he fulfilled roles including Dodge Dakota Global Product Planning and Dodge Ram Truck Heavy Duty Brand Manager.

 Jin Han Rim